-- Need to take care of the case for the chance of a counter overflow. - Need to perform counter aging periodically. - ▶ That is, discount the value of the current counter as the game goes. - ▶ This also makes sure that the counter value reflects the "current" situation better, and to make sure it won't be overflowed. - Ideas here may also be helpful in designing a better node expansion policy for Monte-Carlo based search.
+- Need a good sorting routine in F4.3.1' to order the legal moves according to their history values. - The number of possible moves is small. - Better sorting methods are known for very small number of objects. - Need to take care of the case for the chance of a counter overflow. - Need to perform counter aging periodically. - ▶ That is, discount the value of the current counter as the game goes. - ▶ This also makes sure that the counter value reflects the "current" situation better, and to make sure it won't be overflowed. - Ideas here may also be helpful in designing a better node expansion policy for Monte-Carlo based search.